maroquio/ardupilot_wiki/common/source/docs/common-telemetry-xbee.rst

 5V, Transmit, Receiver).
 The CTS and RTS (Ready-to-send) pins are left unconnected because although connecting them should improve the data rate during the creation of this wiki page we were unable to successfully connect.
+In XCTU software, configure both XBees parameters to:

+CE: Standard Router [0]

+NI: The name of the device (DroneF450, Ground Station etc.)

+BD: 57600 [6]

+AP: Transparent Mode [0]

 With the CTS and RTS pins disconnected the BRD_SER1_RTSCTS (if using Telem1) or BRD_SER2_RTSCTS (if using Telem2) should be set to zero (after making the change the flight controller will need to be restarted).
+In ArduCopter latest firmware, these parameters do not exist anymore, so, in this case, just set SERIAL?_BAUD=57 and SERIAL?_PROTOCOL=1 (where ? is the UART number you are using).

 .. image:: ../../../images/Telemetry_XBee_MPSetup.jpg
     :target: ../_images/Telemetry_XBee_MPSetup.jpg

 The
 `X-CTU <https://www.digi.com/products/xbee-rf-solutions/xctu-software/xctu>`__
 application can be used to configure the XBee modules.
-In particular they should be set to transmit at 57600 baud.

 Connecting to the Ground Station
 ================================